into-the-v0id/chat-room.kt/api/README.md

 ## Limitations

-- Authentication and Authorization are not yet implemented
+- Authorization is not yet implemented
 - No real-time communication since connecting to a raw TCP Socket is not yet supported

 ## License